 This means the TCP packet in question is part of the original direction of this tracked connection.

 skb->_nfct of the network packet to point to the just found matching instance of

 struct nf_conn5).
-Finally now the OSI layer 4 protocol of the packet (in our example TCP) is being examined6), before the packet finishes traversing the ct hook callback.
+Finally now the OSI layer 4 protocol of the packet (in our example TCP) is being examined6), before the packet finishes traversing the ct hook function.

 But what happens if the lookup described above does not produce a match?